Skip to main content

 How does income affect credit scores and credit limits?

-When you apply for a credit card, one piece of information you'll be asked to supply is your annual income.
+When you apply for a credit card, one piece of information you could be asked to supply is your annual income.
 Whether you get paid annually, hourly, by commission or by project, credit card companies ask for your income to help them assess your borrowing risk before they approve your application.

 While a higher income may improve your chances of getting approved for a credit card, it's not the only factor credit card companies consider.